Marija-Kov/technical-questions/src/README.md

 * Most of the time I practice asking questions myself, but I also use this repository for reference (and I thank the contributors): https://github.com/h5bp/Front-end-Developer-Interview-Questions

-I could have just written this in a text format, but I find this format more motivating as I'll also end up having structured data that I could use for a flash card app.

-Each JSON object has 4 keys:

-q - question
-a - answer
-ex - example that may contain more thorough explanation or a code snippet category** - general (general programming), web, html, css, javascript, data-structures.

-      {
-        "q": "question",
-        "a": "answer",
-        "ex": "example",
-        "category": "cat"
-      }

-** Questions are superficially categorized primarily to enable more flash card app functionality and some of them may belong to two or more categories.